sftcd/openssl/doc/designs/ech-api.md

                                size_t len);
 ```

-ECHConfig values will typically have been provided via a command line argument
+ECHConfig values may be provided via a command line argument to the calling
-to the calling application or have been retrieved from DNS resource records by
+application or (more likely) have been retrieved from DNS resource records by
 the application.
 ECHConfig values may be provided in various encodings (base64,
 ascii hex or binary) each of which may suit different applications.
 ECHConfig
 values may also be provided embedded in the DNS wire encoding of HTTPS or SVCB
 resource records or in the equivalent zone file presentation format.
-Lastly,
-in some scenarios the application may provide a set of catenated encoded
-values, e.g. if there are multiple HTTPS resource records published for a given
-name.

 ``ossl_ech_find_echconfigs()`` attempts to find and return the (possibly empty)
 set of ECHConfig values from a buffer containing one of the encoded forms